 The action command SNAP samples the selected output by copying SYS to the special result parameter SYSN.
 The main use of this is where a number of different inputs need to be sampled at the same instant.
-Normally, multiple readings are staggered in time because of the need to read back results from separate devices in sequence: The snap is always carried out on receipt of a valid sync ID.
+Normally, multiple readings are staggered in time because of the need to read back results from separate devices in sequence: By broadcasting a SNAP command at the required time, all devices on the bus will sample their inputs within a few milliseconds.
 The resulting values can then be read back in the normal way from all the devices SYSN parameters.